duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 ### Define the Callback

 Our front end callback is what handles any data from our API call.
 When our API call returns, its response is passed to this callback as `api_result`.
-It should already be included in the file:
+It is already be included in the boilerplate, and no need to change anything:

 ```javascript
 env.ddg_spice_hacker_newz = function(api_result) {